biowpn/bioweapon/_posts/2025-01-25-std-nontype.md

 - Sometimes the value is known at compile time, sometimes it's not
 - The function wants to do different things depending on that

-A classic example is that this would catch more errors at compile time, offering more safety.
+This would, for example, catch more errors at compile time, offering more safety.
+Consider:
-For example, consider:

 ```cpp
 int get_2nd_value(std::array<int, 2> const& arr) {